 Helmet Manufacturer

-If you were injured in your accident because your helmet didn’t work as expected, you might also be able to bring legal action against the company that manufacturers the helmet.
+If you were injured in your accident because your helmet didn’t work as expected, you might also be able to bring legal action against the company that manufactures the helmet.
 Although this will probably not be the cause of the actual accident, you might be able to sue if you suffered damages that wouldn’t have happened with a functioning helmet.

 Dealership